 Basically all wood and sawn timber produced, ends up in some form of timber structure either as a building, joinery product or as furnishing.

 Seen as an engineering material, wood is a lightweight and durable advanced fiber composite.
 The technical challenge is to understand and mastering the in-built variation of the wood features and its hygroscopic behavior.

 The program has three main areas to choose to specialize in; Timber Design, Wood Material Development and Modification or Process Development.

-Former students emphasize that it is the first training where they really are allowed to pursue their own projects and really given the chance to immerse themselves in “their own” subject.
+Former students emphasize that it is the first training where they really are allowed to pursue their own projects and really given the chance to immerse themselves in a self-chosen subject.
 The ambition is that all projects shall be of such quality that they can be published in a scientific journal or presented at an international conference, so far a very successful ambition.

 A maximum of five students will be admitted each semester.
 The expectations at these students are high; they should show initiative in their projects, be committed to and take great responsibility in their own learning process.
 The teaching is based on active and individual tutoring of each student by our professors, based on the student's learning needs and project objective.